 May 14, 2018

 *According to homeopathic literature, the vital force technically maintains homeostasis, and houses disorder.
 Given that the vital force is both comprised of the body and mind as well as a consolidation of them, allowing their current conditions to conjoin, digestive processes still must be inhibited before one’s gut flora can go out of whack.
 The dysfunction of the GI tract arises prior to the pathogenic overgrowth, but the vital force is the GI tract.
-Just a clarification for those who have read other pieces on my website and question where the disorder truly lies.
+Just a clarification.

 Now, everyone responds to trauma differently–due to genealogy, past experiences (which may themselves be traumatic), and some invisible forces (spiritual rather than biological in nature, which are nonetheless compatible).
 Thus, not everyone who has been “traumatized” at some point in their lives will develop digestive issues.
 Rather, some will develop allergies, eczema, anxiety, insomnia, fibromyalgia, ovarian cysts, warts, cancer, diabetes, etc., all of which may, in fact, be linked to GI distress (the symptoms the vital force expresses are interconnected (Owen 6)).
 Certainly any acute physical illnesses from which one suffers will increase the likelihood of permanent disorder arising in the affected area of the body.